leahkemp/smncrna_analysis_template/README.md

 ---

 Analysis template for analysing, visualising and communicating the findings of [Illumina Small RNA sequencing](https://www.illumina.com/techniques/sequencing/rna-sequencing/small-rna-seq.html) data with a focus on small non-coding RNA's that are sometimes forgotten (ie. looking at and beyond miRNA's).
 This is set up to analyse human data, but can be adapted to other species with some tweaks to the code, namely the pipeline inputs.
 This template uses the count data and other QC from both the [smrnaseq](https://github.com/nf-core/smrnaseq/) and [exceRpt](https://github.com/rkitchen/exceRpt/) pipelines, so I'm assuming you've run these pipelines on your data before using this template.
+See a live example github page [here](https://leahkemp.github.io/smncrna_analysis_template/).

 ---